Proxy Web Experiment

 If you already use Amplitude's Analytics SDK, update the tracking endpoint for the browser SDK through serverUrl.

-If you are not using Amplitude's Analytics SDK, you can add the following script before the Web Experiment script.
+If you aren't using Amplitude's Analytics SDK, add the following impression event forwarding script above the Web Experiment script.

 <script>